LeviGuerra/Bank-Churn-Prediction/README.md

 ***[Click here to access the Jupyter Notebook and see the project.](https://github.com/LeviGuerra/Bank-Churn-Prediction/blob/master/Code_and_Dataset/Customer_Clustering_and_Churn_Prediction.ipynb)***

-*\*referred to the action of ceasing relationships with an institution or company.*
+*\*churn: referred to the action of ceasing relationships with an institution or company.*

 -------